 In ancient Rome, the new year initially began on March 15 (the so-called ides of March), because at that time consuls (the most important state officials) took their office.
 Based on their term of office, the passing years were counted.
-That day was also celebrated the festival of Anna Perenna – the Old Italian goddess of the New Year – which marked the beginning of spring.
+That day has also celebrated the festival of Anna Perenna – the Old Italian goddess of the New Year – which marked the beginning of spring.
 In order to celebrate this day, people went down to a valley near Rome (today’s piazza Euclide), where they celebrated and drank from the holy spring.
 Moreover, it was believed that if a woman made love in the valley for the first time, it would be a good omen for the future.

 In 153 BCE – for reasons not entirely clear – there was a change and consuls were appointed from that day on January 1.
 However, it thanks to Julius Caesar and his calendar reform, in 46 BCE, 1 January was established as the first day of the new year.
 From this moment, this day became a New Year’s holiday, in Italy and in all provinces of the empire.

 The New Year in ancient Rome was called Calendae Ianuariae.
 The name of this event is due to the fact that the Romans called the first day of the month calendae.
 The name of the month (Ianuarius) is derived from the ancient Roman god of all beginnings with two faces – Janus.
 His character was symbolic – he had one face toward the previous year; and the other towards new.
 In this regard, it was Janus who was the most important deity of the day and each Roman should make his first sacrifice to him.
 This guaranteed a good start to the year.